-Nature minutes are a research-based measure of our moments in contact with nature — this could be visually through our windows to the beauty outdoors.
-I learned about them from Dr. Frances Kuo of the Landscape & Human Health Laboratory at University of Illinois at Urbana-Champaign.
+Nature minutes are a research-based measure of human moments in contact with nature that Dr. Frances Kuo of the Landscape & Human Health Laboratory at University of Illinois at Urbana-Champaign describes.

 Dr. Kuo spoke on a panel for Imagine Austin’s speaker series Integrating Nature into the City on December 10 at the LBJ Conference Center.
 The Laboratory’s multi-disciplinary approach and members’ research offers a wealth of information for everyone involved in sustainability and outdoors education.